Vascular bypass: Hemodialysis access

 A vascular bypass is often created to serve as an access point to the circulatory system for hemodialysis.
 Such a bypass is referred to as an arteriovenous fistula if it directly connects a vein to an artery without using synthetic material.

 Cerebral artery bypass

 In the skull, when blood flow is blocked or a damaged cerebral artery prevents adequate blood flow to the brain, a cerebral artery bypass may be performed to improve or restore flow to an oxygen-deprived (ischemic) area of the brain.

+There are two main types of cerebral artery bypass: direct and indirect.
+Direct revascularization is also known as EC-IC bypass because it involves directly connecting an extracranial artery outside the brain to an intracranial artery inside the brain.
+This is also sometimes called STA-MCA bypass because the superficial temporal artery and the middle cerebral artery are the most commonly used arteries for the surgery.
+STA-MCA bypass surgery has been shown to be ineffective in reducing the risk of ischemic stroke in an international, randomized clinical trial.
+Indirect revascularization involves placing part of an artery, in the case of EDAS (encephaloduroarteriosynangiosis), or part of a muscle, in the case of EMS (encephalomyosynangiosis), on the surface of the brain and allowing it to revascularize the brain through new vessel growth.
+Both types of indirect revascularization typically take 3-6 months to see effects.

 When several arteries are blocked and several bypasses are needed, the procedure is called multiple bypass.
 The number of bypasses needed does not always increase the risk of surgery, which depend more on the patient's overall health.

 Evaluation

 Prior to constructing a bypass, most surgeons will obtain or perform an imaging study to determine the severity and location of the diseased blood vessels.
 For cardiac and lower extremity disease, this is usually in the form of an angiogram.
 For hemodialysis access, this can be done with ultrasound.
 Occasionally, a CT angiogram will take the place of a formal angiogram.